Veggie Desserts

 To assemble:

 • Spread a little of the buttercream between the layers of the completely cooled cakes and sandwich together.
-Cover the cake in the remaining buttercream and decorate with blackberries and lemon zest.
+Cover the cake in the remaining buttercream and decorate with berries and lemon zest.

 Notes